andrewfer000/CyberLab-Concept/README.md

 TestCourse Download: https://drive.google.com/file/d/1jIKv6ErvM6-PKTilCNFpg7h0KEF6dIJe/view?usp=sharing

+**NOTE:** Due to the large file size this zip only gets updated every once and awhile and changes to the lab system does change.
+Please refer to the References directory and use the example lab for the latest changes.
+For example, "disk" for disk type has been changed to windisk for Windows and lindisk for Linux for compatability reasons.

 ## Running
 ### Information
 Right now, There is a lab hardcoded in cyberlab_concept.py.
 You can change it but if you just want to test this will work.
 Labs are part of courses. courses contain vm_images directory (virtual hard drives and isos used for your labs) and a labs directory.
 In the courses/testcourse/labs directory there is a file called testlab.json.
 This is what is read when building the lab session.
 You can add/remove networks and VMs as needed and use your own images as long as you place them in the vm_images directory.
 Detailed documentation on building labs comming soon.